-Our first book “How to Heal Our Divides: A Practical Guide” is now available (Paperback or eBook) on the Writing for Your Life bookstore on Bookshop, and on Amazon, and IndieBound!
-And check out the video of our book launch party!
+Our first book “How to Heal Our Divides: A Practical Guide” is now available (Paperback or eBook) on the Writing for Your Life bookstore on Bookshop, and on Amazon and IndieBound!
+And check out the free Discussion Guide that accompanies the book – download it for free here.
 Also please check out additional books from our Featured Organizations and Contributors in our Bookstore.

 Our country has become quite polarized – what do we do about it?